project-hadron/discovery-capability/docs/source/introduction/overview.rst

 ------------------------------------
-Project Hadron can run as (1) a complementary functional toolkit in Jupyter Notebooks for Data Scientists, (2) an object oriented collection of abstract and concrete classes for building softare solutions in PyCharm or Visual Studio, (3) or an implementation of a script image into a Docker environment or as a collection of Microservices in a cloud-native architecture.
+Project Hadron can run as (1) a complementary functional toolkit in Jupyter Notebooks for Data Scientists, (2) an object oriented collection of abstract and concrete classes for building software solutions in PyCharm or Visual Studio, (3) or an implementation of a script image into a Docker environment or as a collection of Microservices in a cloud-native architecture.